dumith-eranga/talks/tdd-why-bother/narration.md

 Similarly, once our units are tested to confirm to the desired level of reliability, we can connect them together to build components.
 We have a few different names for them like components, modules, classes or objects depending on some factors like the project structure and development context.
 Once the components are ready, we can have automated tests to test the behaviours of these components.
 Since these tests are focused on how the units are integrated to achieve the desired behavours, we can call them **integration tests**.

-When the manufacturer as the necessary components with the desired reliability, they can put them together to have the complete product - the car.
-When the car whole, they have machinery that can be used to test the wholistic aspects of the car like the propagation, performance and the look and feel.
+When the manufacturer has the necessary components with the desired reliability, they can put them together to have the complete product - the car.
+When the car complete, they have machinery that can be used to test the wholistic aspects of the car like the propagation, performance and the look and feel.
 Once we have achieved the desired level of reliability for our components, we can combine them to build the whole software to cater to the business need.
-We can have automated tests to test the wholistic aspects of the software so see whether it fulfills the business need.
+We can have automated tests to test the wholistic aspects of the software to see whether it fulfills the business need.
 Since these tests consider the software as a whole, provides inputs at the one end and verify the outcomes at the other end, we can call them **end-to-end tests***

 Let's take a step back and look at the overall picture of testing.